Problem of Time in Slightly Inhomogeneous Cosmology: Spacetime Construction

 \mbox{ }

-The Spacetime Construction Problem receives substantial further motivation at the quantum level.
-Quantum Theory implies fluctuations of configuration are unavoidable.
-But for GR these amounts to fluctuations of 3-geometry, and these are too numerous and varied to all be embeddable within a single spacetime.

-Additionally , as Wheeler \cite{Battelle, W79} argued, the uncertainty principle applies.
+At the classical level, space can be embedded into spacetime since the vacuum Einstein field equations are contractions of various well-known embedding equations: the Gauss equation, the Codazzi equation and the Ricci equation.
+Moreover, constuction of spacetime from space, rather than the a priori assumption of the existence of spacetime, receives substantial further motivation at the quantum level.
+This follows from Quantum Theory implying that fluctuations of configuration are unavoidable.
+However, in the case of GR configurations, these amounts to fluctuations of 3-geometry, and these are too numerous and varied to all be embeddable within a single spacetime.
+Additionally, Wheeler \cite{Battelle, W79} pointed out that the uncertainty principle applies.
 Precisely-known position $\underline{q}$ and momentum $\underline{p}$ for a particle are a classical concept corresponding to a worldline.
-This perspective breaks down in quantum physics due to the uncertainly principle.
+This perspective breaks down in quantum physics due to the Uncertainly Principle.
 Worldlines are replaced by more diffuse wavepackets.
-In the case of GR, quantum-level promotions of $h_{ij}$ and $p^{ij}$ are linked by an uncertainty relation.
-But $p^{ij}$ is just a densitized, raised-indices trace-displaced version of the extrinsic curvature $K_{ij}$.
-Thus this amounts to $h_{ij}$ and $K_{ij}$ not being precisely knowable.
-But these are the first and second fundamental forms and thus constitute embedding data, so this amounts to QM compromising the construction of an embedding into spacetime.
-Thus (something like) the geometrodynamical picture (considering the set of possible 3-geometries and the dynamics of these) would be expected to take over from the spacetime picture at the quantum level.
+In the case of GR, then, quantum-level promotions of $\mh_{ij}$ and $\mp^{ij}$ are linked by an uncertainty relation.
+However $\mp^{ij}$ is just a densitized, raised-indices trace-displaced version of the extrinsic curvature $\mK_{ij}$.
+Thus this amounts to $\mh_{ij}$ and $\mK_{ij}$ not concurrently being precisely knowable.
+But these are the first and second fundamental forms that form the data for the embedding equations, so this amounts to QM compromising the construction of an embedding into spacetime.
+Thus (something like) the geometrodynamical approach -- in which the set of possible 3-geometries and the dynamics of these is considered -- would be expected to take over from spacetime-first approaches at the quantum level.

 \mbox{ }